 like "I am getting the letter P....is there anyone in your family whose name starts with the letter P?" or maybe something like "Do you know a Mary or Mandy, maybe a Mindy?", I began to question their level of intuitive sensing and skill.

-Over time, I learned not to share drivel because it disrupts the reading or healing session, which leads me to my next earmark of a high-level psychic, they don't read you or lead you.
+Over time, I learned to quiet my ego self (the part that wanted to know "what the heck does that mean?").
+I learned not to share much trivia drivel because it tended to disrupt the reading or healing session, which leads me to my next earmark of a high-level psychic.
+A genuine, mature psychic doesn't read or lead you.
+They don't need to ask a lot of questions.
 If you have a reading and, afterwards or during, realize that you are doing most of the talking, answering leading questions, then you could dealing with a psychic fraud.
 It's true there are those who read body language and vocal tone and craft an amazing reading about your life from asking the right questions, as a business and not as a spiritual calling.
 A true psychic can have a business.
 I'm not saying that at all, we all have to make a living some way.
 I'm taking about those who make it their business to read people for money, without any regard for the message and no gift for guidance.
 They are, quite frankly, frauds.

 Do psychic frauds serve a purpose?